codesilva/codesilva.github.io/_drafts/from-esoteric-to-everywhere.md

 category: ['compiladores']
 ---

-While studying about low-level programming and the fundamentals of computation, I stumbled upon Brainfuck, an esoteric programming language.
+While studying low-level programming and the fundamentals of computation, I stumbled upon Brainfuck, an esoteric programming language.
 It has only eight commands and is very similar to the Turing machine model.
 Intrigued by its simplicity and power, I decided to explore it further.

 Even simple things can be challenging.
-My hello world program in Brainfuck was to print "7" to the console.
-I got that sample from [wikipedia](https://en.wikipedia.org/wiki/Brainfuck).
-A simple program, but it was rewarding to see it working and to understand how it operates.
+My "hello world" program in Brainfuck was to print "7" to the console.
+I got that sample from [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck).
+It was simple but rewarding to see it working and to understand how it operates.

-After some experimentation, I thought about a good toy project: what if I compiled Brainfuck to JVM?
+After some experimentation, I considered a good toy project: what if I compiled Brainfuck to run on the JVM?

 # Executing Brainfuck Code

 Executing the Brainfuck code is the first step.
 To compile a programming language, you need to have a reference implementation to compare the output of the compiled code.

-Writing a Brainfuck interpreter takes a couple of hours but gives a good understanding of the language.
+Fortunately, Brainfuck is simple enough that writing an interpreter just takes a couple of hours.

 ## The Specification

 Brainfuck operates on an array of memory cells, each initially set to zero.
 There is a data pointer that starts at the first cell.
 The language consists of eight commands, each represented by a single character.
 Any other characters are ignored.

 The commands are as follows: